Choi Woo-sung

 Choi Woo-sung (born May 21, 1997) is a South Korean actor.
-He is known for his role as Lee Dan in tvN television series My Roommate Is a Gumiho (2021).
+He rose to prominence in 2022 for his breakthrough role as Ji-woong in director Lee Soon-sung's film Room Sharing, a performance that earned him the Best New Actor Award at the 42nd Golden Cinematography Awards.
+He is also known for his role as Cho Kyung-hwan in the MBC TV drama Chief Detective 1958 (2024).

 Career

+Beginning

 Choi Woo-sung debuted in 2019 with JTBC's At Eighteen.
-Since then, he has appeared in several notable dramas, including MBC's Welcome 2 Life, tvN's It's Okay to Not Be Okay, KBS2's Sell Your Haunted House, tvN's My Roommate Is a Gumiho, and tvN's Melancholia.
+Since then, he has appeared as supporting roles in several dramas, including MBC's Welcome 2 Life, tvN's It's Okay to Not Be Okay, KBS2's Sell Your Haunted House, tvN's My Roommate Is a Gumiho, and tvN's Melancholia.

+Breakthrough

+In 2022, Choi landed his first leading role in film in director Lee Soon-sung's Room Sharing, acting alongside veteran actress Na Moon-hee.
+Choi portrayed Ji-woong, a college student from humble beginnings who struggles with part-time jobs, but who always has a bright personality and spreads positive influence to those around him.
+He received favorable reviews his chemistry with actress Na Moon-hee and winning the Best New Actor Award at the 42nd Golden Cinematography Awards.

-Choi landed his first leading role as Jo Kyung-hwan in MBC's Chief Detective 1958.
-This prequel to the renowned Chief of Investigation follows detective Park Young-han (Lee Je-hoon) and his team—Kim Sang-soon (Lee Dong-hwi), Jo Kyung-hwan (Choi Woo-sung), and Seo Ho-jung (Yoon Hyun-soo)—as they fight corruption and aim to be true public servants.
-To embody the "bear-armed" detective, Choi underwent action training and gained 25 kilograms.
-The series was a success, concluding with a 10.6% nationwide viewership.
+Choi landed his first leading role in MBC's Chief Detective 1958, prequel of the Chief of Investigation.
+The story follows detective Park Young-han (Lee Je-hoon) and his team as they fight corruption and aim to be true public servants.
+Choi acted as Jo Kyung-hwan, the "bear-armed" detective, part of Park Young-han's team.
+To prepare for the role, Choi underwent action training and gained 25 kilograms.
+Aired on MBC TV in 2024, the series was a success, concluding with a 10.6% nationwide viewership.

-In June 2024, it was reported that Choi has landed a role in the new Netflix series Can This Love Be Translated?
-The series is a romantic comedy that follows the story of multilingual interpreter Ju Ho-Jin (Kim Seon-ho) who becomes the interpreter for global top star Cha Mu-hee (Go Youn-jung).
-It is written by Hong sisters and directed by Yoo Young-eun.
-Choi plays the role of the manager, Kim Yong-woo, the manager of top actress Cha Mu-hee (Go Youn-jung).
-The filming wrapped in February 2025 and is due to be released on Netflix in the 4th quarter of 2025.
+In June 2024, Choi joined the cast of the Netflix romantic comedy series Can This Love Be Translated? as Kim Yong-u, the manager of top actress Cha Mu-hee (Go Youn-jung).
+The romantic comedy, which also stars Kim Seon-ho as interpreter Ju Ho-jin, finished filming in February 2025.
+It was released on Netflix on January 16, 2026.